Hacker Hieu PC is now a cybersecurity specialist

 From 2007 to 2013, Hieu made roughly USD2,000,0000 by stealing the personal info of millions of people and selling them to third parties.

 At that age, Hieu probably didn’t understand the gravity of his actions.

-The personal information sold included:
+The personal information he sold, including that from overseas websites, included:

-All of which could be used to apply for loans, obtain medical treatments, and intercept their tax refunds in their names.
+all of which could be used to apply for loans, obtain medical treatments, and intercept their tax refunds in their names.
 Real users could face troubles such as huge debts, scarred credit records, and refusal of medical services.

 He was arrested in New Zealand, and spent 7 years in a US federal prison

 In 2013, Hieu travelled to Guam to meet someone who claimed to be able to provide him with a large amount of personal and financial data.
 Little did Hieu know that the business deal was sent by US Secret Service investigators who had been hot on his heels for a long time.

 Hieu was arrested, and stood trial 2 years later.

 He was convicted of stealing the personal information of 200 million US citizens, pleading guilty to wire fraud, identity fraud, access device fraud, and computer fraud.